YasinKhawaja/leap/frontend/README.md

 * Edit environment shows create button instead of Edit

 ### Passwords
-* Upon signup and login the passwords are send as plain text to the api -> change this so it's encrypted
+* Upon signup, login and reset password the passwords are send as plain text to the api -> change this so it's encrypted

 ### Company
 * Postcode -> no letters